 Facility Director, Trinity Glen

 John began studying addiction while in Seminary in Alaska in 1983, and continued after transferring to New York.
 After Seminary he attended and completed the Alcoholism Training course of study at the National Council on Alcoholism in White Plains New York.
-John obtained his CAC from Alaska in 1987, and moved to CT where he worked as a Family Counselor and then Primary counselor at Eagle Hill in Newtown, CT.
+John obtained his CAC from Alaska in 1987, and moved to Connecticut where he worked as a Family Counselor and a Primary counselor at Eagle Hill in Newtown.
 In July of 1988, John joined the Trinity Glen staff as a counselor, being promoted to Clinical Manager in 1989 and then Facility Director in 1991.
 John received his Specialty Certificate of Competency in Co-Occurring Disorders in 2008.

-John worked with DMHAS in developing the Ct.
-Placement Criteria for this level of care for the State of Ct., as well as serving on the Board of Directors, and clinical committees for the local Coalition against Substance Abuse.
+John worked with DMHAS in developing the Connecticut Placement Criteria for this level of care for the State, as well as serving on the Board of Directors, and clinical committees for the local Coalition against Substance Abuse.
 He has also worked to provide housing opportunities for Substance Abusing Adults in the Danbury Area through the PILOTS program.